 Dr. Hall and his family moved to Lubbock after his second honorable discharge, where he practiced General Dentistry.
 As a member of South Plains Society, he served as president in 1960.
 Charlie loved the outdoors, from yardwork to spending time with his son and buddies, and bird dog hunting, quail or fishing for trout in New Mexico or Colorado.
 He never passed up a gold course.

-Those left to cherish his memory are his son, Charles Bruce of Longmont, Colorado; grandsons, Samuel Jacob Hall and wife Danielle of Boulder, Colorado and Adam Goldberg of Denver, Colorado; granddaughter, Sheri Collins and husband Bob of Denver, Colorado; nieces, Pam Dewees and Jennifer Faris; great-grandsons, Nathaniel, Corey and Caleb; great-granddaughter, Caitlyn.
+Those left to cherish his memory are his kids Charles Bruce and Kenna Beth Koester of Longmont, Colorado; grandsons, Samuel Jacob Hall and wife Danielle of Boulder, Colorado and Adam Goldberg of Denver, Colorado; granddaughter, Sheri Collins and husband Bob of Denver, Colorado; great grandsons Nathaniel, Corey and Corey, great granddaughter Caitlyn, nieces, Pam Dewees and Jennifer Faris, nephews Ken Little of San Antonio, Texas, Joe Ed Little of Laramie, Wyoming, and Mark Little of Los Angeles, California.

 He was preceded in death by his parents; brother, Nelson Davis; daughter, Rebecca in 2015; and his wife, Norma Lee in May of 2016; and sister-in-law, Dorothy Hall in 2019.

 A memorial service is scheduled for Saturday, September 28, 2019 at Second Baptist Church at 2:00 p.m. with a reception to follow.

 In lieu of flowers memorials can be made to Hospice of Lubbock, Second Baptist Church, or your favorite charity.

 Please celebrate the life of Dr. Hall by visiting www.combestfamilyfuneralhomes.com